Our public consultation about the future location of a new Urgent Treatment Centre, for urgent care, ran from 12 August to 4 November 2019.

 The local arrangements for urgent care services do not currently offer the full range of services that Urgent Treatment Centres nationwide are required to provide by autumn 2020.

-Here you can read more about the two proposed options for change and how you can have your say.
+Here you can read more about the two proposed options for change and find out what happens next.

 Our proposed options for change